What’s my take on the brand new Rane 70? I’d be happy to share but I have to give some backstory first.

 I wasn’t initially excited when inMusic purchased Rane.
 As a Rane sponsored DJ that also wrote reviews for an online DJ store Scratchattack (RIP to ZeeVee), I’d developed a personal relationship with some of the staff at Rane that was no longer needed after the merge.

 I own plenty of products from inMusic’s other brands Akai, Alesis, M-Audio, Numark etc. My biggest complaint was that they didn’t fully update the 62 driver to work with Windows 10.
 I understand from a business perspective it doesn’t make sense to put resources into a discontinued product.
 Deep down I felt the original privately owned Rane company in Mukilteo would have done better by users of that mixer.

 Still, I was excited when the Rane 72 came out.
 It had promise and lots of (too many) new features.
 I enjoy the mixer but there are many things I wish were different.

 From the promos for the Rane 70 battle style 2 channel DJ mixer, from a design standpoint it looks like they took notes and so far got everything right.
 Everything I’ve complained about with the 72 has been updated and simplified.
 The biggest complaint I’ve heard across the board is the Seventy-Two is too complicated and takes 72 college degrees before you can learn it and feel comfortable.
 I’ve had it for over a year and still feel it takes too long to dial up certain basic effects.

 I also own the Pioneer S9.
 Simplicity is the main thing the S9 has over the 72.
 The Rane 70 sets out to change that.

-PS: I mentioned my thoughts on Reddit and someone mentioned one other feature they didn’t see, a dedicated effects channel for the sampler.
+PS: I mentioned my thoughts on Reddit and someone suggested one other feature they didn’t see, a dedicated effects channel for the sampler.
 I would love the ability to add a slight delay/echo to the sampler that matches current tempo of the music.